reconhub/incidence/README.md

 ![plot of chunk fit.both](figs/fit.both-1.png)

-This is much better, but the splitting date is not completely optimum.
+This is much better, but the splitting date is not completely optimal.
 To look for the best possible splitting date (i.e. the one maximizing the average fit of both models), we use:

 ```r
 best.fit <- fit.optim.split(i.7)